thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.3 Classes/Classes/Totals (TEMP).md

 #### Totals
+This chart shows how much of everything each class will get by level 20.
+This is a temporary file that is only here for balancing purposes.
-Note: Proficiencies can be used on skills or weapons
+Note: Proficiencies can be used on skills or weapons.

 | Class        | HP          | Vitality          | Mana        | Skill Points | Stat Points | Affinity Points | Generic Affinity | Ap  | BAp | Rp  | Base Acc  | Base Damage  | Learned Spells | Feat | AC  | Proficiencies | Other                                  |
 | ------------ | ----------- | ----------------- | ----------- | ------------ | ----------- | --------------- | ---------------- | --- | --- | --- | --------- | ------------ | -------------- | ---- | --- | ------------- | -------------------------------------- |